 Jerry Hollenkamp, Co-Founder

 Jerry Hollenkamp left his Sales Manager position to start up the embroidery and embellishment business, Writely Sew.
 This company is the social entrepreneurial side of the Foundation with all of the proceeds going back to fund it.
 His guidance at leading this effort has resulted in continuous growth for the company and Foundation.
 He attended Northern Kentucky University on a golf scholarship.
 He continues his love for golf through his membership at Miami View Golf Club.
 He is married to Nancy and has 3 children and a grandson: Carly (married to Nick), Spencer, and Aubrey Rose.

 Nancy Hollenkamp, Co-Founder

 Nancy Hollenkamp has been a Business Analyst for Duke Energy for over 35 years.
 Her other full-time job is the Aubrey Rose Foundation.
 Nancy and her husband Jerry started the Foundation in honor of their 3rd child, Aubrey Rose who passed unexpectedly 2 days before her 3rd birthday.
 When Aubrey passed, Nancy and Jerry felt very strongly about wanting to give back and help others so the Foundation was created.
 Nancy is in charge of the Aubrey Rose Foundation.
 Together, Nancy and Jerry have 3 children, a son-in-law, and a grandson.

 Spencer Hollenkamp is proud to be Audrey’s older brother.
 He has been with the Foundation since the beginning.
 He attended LaSalle High School and went on to Eastern Kentucky University for his business degree.
-He helps run the production and digitalization departments of Writely Sew.
+He helps run the production and digitization departments of Writely Sew.
 He loves being a manager for Writely Sew and seeing the proceeds help fund the mission of the Foundation.